 Annually we offer the schools the opportunity to encourage fundraising by their pupils, by having it match funded by the Leathersellers’.
-In 2019-20 including some innovative online challenges during lockdown, the pupils raised, and we matched, almost £11,000 for a range of charities (many local), meaning a total of £22,000 was raised and donated to good causes.
+In 2020-21 school years, the pupils raised, and we matched, almost £10,000 for a range of charities (many local), meaning a total of £20,000 was raised and donated to good causes thanks to their efforts.

 You can read more about how we support pupils in the tabs below:

 Colfe’s is one of London’s oldest schools and has been closely linked with The Leathersellers’ Company since the 17th century when the Founder of the school, Abraham Colfe, entrusted the school to the Company when he died.
 A copy of his Will – which runs to three large volumes – is retained in the Company archives, most of the text concerns the school and the way in which Colfe wanted it to be managed in perpetuity.